 - Supported preparation of updated Statements of Claimant for all wells and water sources on property owned by the client

 - Designed and oversaw installation and testing of two 1,000-foot deep, high-capacity replacement production wells in an artesian aquifer to provide supplies for on-going potable and industrial uses at the plant site and municipal uses by the local town population; work included characterization of yield and water quality conditions with depth during drilling and successful design of wells to avoid treatment for naturally occurring fluoride.

 - Abandoned numerous historical productions wells that were located or constructed in a manner to mitigate potential pumping impacts to the shallow alluvial aquifer connected to the stream.

 - Provided review of various potential future redevelopment plans in relation to potential expanded use of the groundwater resources.

-- Designed and installed a monitoring network comprised numerous wells completed in three vertical zones: the shallow alluvial aquifer, the intermediate confining unit, and the deep basinfill aquifer.
+- Designed and installed a monitoring network composed of numerous wells completed in three vertical zones: the shallow alluvial aquifer, the intermediate confining unit, and the deep basinfill aquifer.

 - Developed and implemented a comprehensive monitoring program to track water level responses to pumping and streamflow and characterize water quality conditions and trends to support operational, water rights, and environmental evaluations.